ayokanme/ayokanme.github.io/_posts/2021-11-25-hackreactor.md

 image: /assets/article_images/desert_walker.jpg
 ---

 In this post I'll attempt to articulate the thought process I used to decide on Hack Reactor.
-I discuss how I got to this point in my `previous entry`.
+I discuss how I got to this point in [Atoms to Bits](/atoms2bits).

 ### Why go to a bootcamp?